 At the buckle end of the strap the original ZLM01 strap has a flatter surface on the inner side.
 On this surface there are also a couple of circular moulding marks that are not present on the WJean version.

-The other excellent option for customers wanting a waffle strap comes from Uncle Seiko - www.uncleseiko.com
+An excellent alternative option for customers wanting a waffle strap comes from Uncle Seiko - www.uncleseiko.com

 This is a confortable, high quality, well designed strap utilising modern materials.